Apply for housing

 Hillingdon Council receives many enquiries every year from people looking to rent a home in the borough.
 Hillingdon, like many London boroughs, has a shortage of homes compared with the number of people who need them.
 Therefore, people are encouraged to explore alternative housing options in order to obtain suitable housing.

-If you are homeless or threatened with homelessness contact the Housing Needs team on 01895 556666
+If you are homeless or threatened with homelessness contact the Homeless Prevention Team on 01895 556666

 Changes to the allocations policy

 The following are changes to the way social housing is allocated:

 1. Households will not be able to register for housing in future unless: